iamtheeel/sensorFusion/cv/running/README.md

 >1.
 Unplug the serial port and power (the serial is probably over kill, but why kill when you can overkill)
 > 8. Set the TPU to boot from internal memory
 > 1. Connect to the serial consol (and/or plug a monitor, keyboard, and mouse in)
-> 10. Re-Power the bopard
+> 10. Re-Power the board
->   - When boot is compleate the serial terminal will present the Mendel Linux logon prompt (the monitor will show the gui)
+>   - When boot is complete the serial terminal will present the Mendel Linux logon prompt (the monitor will show the GUI)

 Dip Switch Configuration:
 | Boot Mode | 1 | 2 | 3 | 4 |